chen-assert/cccbd_web/Document/01_user_draft.md

 ### Login

-The user login window is on the left of login interface.
-Customers input specific user-name and password set previously (registration) in enter the homepage and their account.
+The user login window is on the left of the login interface.
+Customers input specific user-name and password set previously (registration) in entering the homepage and their account.
 Password can be modified later in their account.

 <figure>
   <img src="src\login_user.jpg"/>